capacitor-community/generic-oauth2/README.md

 2) "ERR_ANDROID_RESULT_NULL": See [Issue #52](https://github.com/moberwasserlechner/capacitor-oauth2/issues/52#issuecomment-525715515) for details.
 I cannot reproduce this behaviour.
 Moreover there might be situation this state is valid.
 In other cases e.g. in the linked issue a configuration tweak fixed it.

+3) To prevent some logout issues on certain OAuth2 providers (like Salesforce for example), you should provide the `id_token` parameter on the `logout(...)` function.
+This ensures that not only the cookies are deleted, but also the logout link is called from the Oauth2 provider.
+Also, it uses the system browser that the plugin uses (and not the user's default browser) to call the logout URL.
+This additionally ensures that the cookies are deleted in the correct browser.

 ### Custom OAuth Handler